 There are those that take overlanding quite seriously.
 They engage in round-the-world travel, access exotic locations over challenging terrain, and push the very limits of their vehicles, their equipment, and themselves.
 As inviting as the thoughts of such adventures are, this is not one of those projects.

-Despite the popularity of confusingly applying the “overlanding” term to afternoon trail rides or car camping, we’ll refrain and simply state that our intention is to explore what America has to offer by vehicle, within the constraints of our budget and available time.
-Perhaps “adventure travel” or “light overland touring” is more fitting, and can apply to driving to see our natural wonders, visiting popular attractions, taking in historical sites, and stopping in on places along the way to help us appreciate our unique country.
+Despite the popularity of confusingly applying the “overlanding” term to day-long trail rides or car camping, we’ll refrain and simply state that our intention is to explore what America has to offer by vehicle, within the constraints of our budget and available time.
+Perhaps “adventure travel” or “overland touring” is more fitting, and can apply to driving to see our natural wonders, visiting popular attractions, taking in historical sites, and stopping in on places along the way to help us appreciate our unique country.
 From our home in the Atlanta area, we will undertake local, regional, and national road trips as time and resource opportunities permit.

 A lot of what is written here will be on the preparation of the vehicles, communications activities related to travel and explorations, and comments on the gear.
 Of course we’ll also have write ups on our trips and destinations.

 There are also a number of excellent sites that provide valuable and relevant information on overland travel.
 Many of those have influenced us to undertake this project and we appreciate their inspiration.

 You are welcome to leave comments on this site.
 Due to the sheer number of spammers out there, you must first register, and then each post is moderated.
 It’s unfortunate it has to be this way, but we just don’t have the time to keep weeding irrelevant and unwanted posts to clean up things.
 Because this dual-step process is a pain, we promise to be respectful of your effort by replying and engaging our readers in discussions.